Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 Solution

 In this section of the DME series, you will focus on satellite constellation design using STK's Analyzer and Coverage capabilities.
 The goal in this exercise is to understand how to maximize the level of coverage with a global network of satellites.
-The main components you will analyze are the Revisit Time, which can be considered gap time, and the number of assets that have visibility to the ground.
+The main components you will analyze are the revisit time, which can be considered gap time, and the number of assets that have visibility to the ground.
 Using Analyzer's trade study capabilities, you can vary parameters of our system to find the most ideal configuration.

 What you will learn